DARMA-tasking/magistrate/docs/shared/checkpoint_learn_serialize.md

 \subsection reconstruct_class Class reconstruction

-There are several ways to allow *checkpoint* to reconstruct a class. *checkpoint* will try to detect a reconstruction strategy in the following resolution order:
+There are several ways to allow *magistrate* to reconstruct a class. *magistrate* will try to detect a reconstruction strategy in the following resolution order:
-  1. Tagged constructor: `MyClass(checkpoint::SERIALIZE_CONSTRUCT_TAG) {}`
+  1. Tagged constructor: `MyClass(magistrate::SERIALIZE_CONSTRUCT_TAG) {}`
   1. Reconstruction `MyClass::reconstruct(buf)` or `reconstruct(MyClass, buf)`
   1. Default constructor: `MyClass()`

-If no reconstruct strategy is detected with type traits, *checkpoint* will fail at compile-time with a static assertion indicating that *checkpoint* can't reconstruct the class.
+If no reconstruct strategy is detected with type traits, *magistrate* will fail at compile-time with a static assertion indicating that *magistrate* can't reconstruct the class.

 The example in \ref ckpt_learn_ex1 illustrates the reconstruct method.